shwcl/ETL-pipeline_DSL-customer-accounts/README.md

 3. Write a Python script to read the CSV file to check if the NAME field of each Fibre account corresponds with the NAME field of its related DSL account and similarly, to check if the ADDRESS field of the Fibre account corresponds with the ADDRESS field its related DSL account.

 Specifically, the script did the following:

-<li>Calculates the number of non-blank strings in each NAME field of each Fibre account that matches with a non-blank string in corresponding NAME field of the DSL account</li>
+  - Calculates the number of non-blank strings in each NAME field of each Fibre account that matches with a non-blank string in corresponding NAME field of the DSL account</li>
 <li>Calculates the number of non-blank strings in the ADDRESS field of each Fibre account that matches with a non-blank string in the corresponding ADDRESS field of the DSL account </li>
 <li>Outputs the results to a new CSV file </li>